From the Field

 Child labor history

 Throughout history, children have supported their families through farming and handicrafts.
-However, the Industrial Revolution in the 18th and 19th centuries brought about significant changes, leading to the exploitation of children in factories and farms under hazardous conditions.
+However, the Industrial Revolution of the 18th and 19th centuries brought about significant changes, leading to the exploitation of children in factories and farms under hazardous conditions.
 This prompted the creation of laws to regulate working conditions for kids and mandate education.
 Key milestones in child labor history:

-1938: The U.S. Fair Labor Standards Act restricted hours and types of jobs for individuals under age 16.
+1938: The U.S. Fair Labor Standards Act restricted the hours and types of jobs for individuals under age 16.

 1973: The Minimum Age Convention, ratified by 172 countries, established the minimum age for employment with some exceptions.

-2025: Target 8.7 of the U.N.’s Sustainable Development Goals is to end all forms of child labor by 2025.
+2025: Target 8.7 of the U.N.’s Sustainable Development Goals seeks to end all forms of child labor by 2025.

 BACK TO QUESTIONS